This research guide by Valentina Ly and Lindsey Sikora is licensed under CC BY-NC-SA 4.0.

 Inuit

-"Inuit are an Indigenous people living primarily in 51 communities spread across Inuit Nunangat, the Inuit homeland Inuit flagencompassing 35 percent of Canada’s landmass and 50 percent of its coastline.
+"Inuit are an Indigenous people living primarily in 51 communities spread across Inuit Nunangat, the Inuit homeland encompassing 35 percent of Canada’s landmass and 50 percent of its coastline.
 We have lived in our homeland since time immemorial.
 Our communities are among the most culturally resilient in North America.
 Roughly 60 percent of Inuit report an ability to conduct a conversation in Inuktut (the Inuit language), and our people harvest country foods such as seal, narwhal and caribou to feed our families and communities."

 Inuit Tapiriit Kanatami